PeculiarVentures/node-webcrypto-ossl/README.md

 [![NPM](https://nodei.co/npm-dl/node-webcrypto-ossl.png?months=2&height=2)](https://nodei.co/npm/node-webcrypto-ossl/)

 We wanted to be able to write Javascript that used crypto on both the client and the server but we did not want to rely on Javascript implementations of crypto.
-The only native cryptography availible in browser is [Web Crypto](http://caniuse.com/#search=cryptography), this resulted in us creating a `node-webcrypto-ossl` a native polyfil for WebCrypto based on Openssl.
+The only native cryptography available in browser is [Web Crypto](http://caniuse.com/#search=cryptography), this resulted in us creating a `node-webcrypto-ossl` a native polyfill for WebCrypto based on OpenSSL.

 ## Table Of Contents